wilseypa/warped2-models/models/epidemic/README.md

 + A set of interacting entities.

 + A network graph that shows the interaction structure of entities.
-  Currently 'WattsStrogatz' model [3] is supported.
+  Currently 'WattsStrogatz' [3] and 'BarabasiAlbert' [4] graphs are supported.

 + A reaction process, called within-host progression, which models the progress of the disease in an individual entity.